 Bringing your new puppy home is an exciting time for the whole family – but when can puppies go outside?
 You’ll no doubt be excited to show them off to friends and family and head out for adventures with your new best friend.
 After all, you want everyone to love your new pooch as much as you.

-In this post, we discuss when it’s safe for your puppies to go outside, when can you take your new pup for a walk and why it’s important to take it slow.
+In our latest Scrumbles post, we discuss when it’s safe for your puppies to go outside, when can you take your new pup for a walk and why it’s important to take it slow.

 Typically, it’s not recommended to take your dog for walks until they are fully vaccinated.
-Vaccinations help protect your dog against diseases, making them essential when puppies go outside.
+Puppy vaccinations help protect your dog against diseases, making them essential when puppies go outside.
 Pups in particular are vulnerable to serious diseases, such as parvovirus and canine distemper.

 Here’s how to manage some of the key aspects when puppies go outside: